Meet our Board of Trustees, Executive Officer, day-to-day operational team and expert contributors to York Conservation Trust.

 “Currently, my focus is on the Trust's archives.
 Working alongside Lizzie Taylor, we are sorting through the vast wealth of information to create a searchable database to ensure the tracking and availability of information, together with better methods of future curation.”

 “I Graduated from the University of Newcastle and became a Chartered Architect in 2005.
-Having previously worked for W R Dunn & Co I joined York Conservation Trust in 2015 to oversee several major conservation and refurbishment projects, including York Theatre Royal, The Assembly Rooms, 69/71 Micklegate, 14/16 Lendal and The House of Trembling Madness.
+Having previously worked for W R Dunn & Co I joined York Conservation Trust in 2015 to oversee several major conservation and refurbishment projects, including York Theatre Royal, The Assembly Rooms, 69/71 Micklegate, 14/16 Lendal, The House of Trembling Madness and the De Grey Rooms complex.

 “I joined the Trust’s Buildings Team from York Science Park, where I had been working in facilities management for four years.